“Like a regular gym to get physically fit, cognitive fitness requires constant practise as well because thinking isn’t a set but a dynamic state”

 We’re here to change that.

 DILS was co-created by EQ Lab's founders Dr. Richard Claydon and Oscar Venhuis to cultivate sustained cognitive performance and mental agility.
 Conventional employee development programs are offered in sprints; an immersive weekend or a few days over several months of learning to address deeply embedded dogmas and behaviours.
-However, tackling deep-rooted cognitive biases, developing new habits and changing the discourse of teams and organisational behaviour require more than a few microlearning sessions.
+However, tackling deep-rooted cognitive biases, developing a growth mindset and changing the discourse of teams and organisational behaviour require more than a few microlearning sessions.
 Establishing behavioural fitness and leadership adaptivity demands constant learning and practise.

 - Makes learning engaging and meaningful